 But that would already be more aimed at professional or semi-professional photographers.
-An amateur user is probably not going to really take advantage of a high-end camera, with the corresponding investment in quality lenses and all the associated equipment …
+An amateur user will probably not take advantage of a high-end camera, with the corresponding investment in quality lenses and all the associated equipment.

 The issue of image quality would give to talk at length.
-It is understandable that a professional photographer, who works with large formats: posters, print publications … look for the highest quality, at pixel to pixel level, dynamic range, noise level …
+Understandably, a professional photographer who works with large formats: posters, print publications look for the highest quality, at the pixel to the pixel level, dynamic range, noise level.

-Find out, research, find information about what one camera offers and another..
-But do not be obsessed with image quality parameters of the sensor or the lenses.
-All these parameters, in the usual use of an amateur photographer, are going to have a minimal influence on your photos.
+Find out, research, find information about what one camera offers and another.
+But do not be obsessed with the image quality parameters of the sensor or the lenses.
+All these parameters, in the regular use of an amateur photographer, will have a minimal influence on your photos.

-I like fine art photography and I may pursue photography in a professional way in the future
+I like fine art photography, and I may pursue photography professionally in the future.

-If you like the subject of photography and you are looking for a camera to learn, take a look at this article where we discuss what basic characteristics we would ask of a beginner camera that facilitates learning.
+If you like the subject of photography and are looking for a camera to learn, take a look at this article.
+We discuss what essential characteristics we would ask of a beginner camera that facilitates learning.

-The leap to the professional world is something very personal , it is assumed that you already have advanced knowledge about the artistic part, light management and an approximate idea of the minimum technical characteristics that your camera should have, depending on the type of projects you are going to do.
+The leap to the professional world is very personal; it is assumed that you already have advanced knowledge about the artistic part, light management, and an approximate idea of the minimum technical characteristics that your camera should have, depending on the type of projects you are going to do.

-Starting with a complete professional range team is very expensive, it is a very important economic investment.
-In general, photographers begin their professional careers with a more modest equipment.
+Starting with a complete professional range team is very expensive; it is a significant economic investment.
+In general, photographers begin their professional careers with more modest equipment.